Monty Williams: Philadelphia 76ers (2018–2019)

-Phoenix Suns
+Phoenix Suns (2019–2023)

-In May 2019, the Phoenix Suns announced they had signed Williams as the team's head coach on a five-year deal.
+On May 3, 2019, the Phoenix Suns announced they had signed Williams as the team's head coach on a five-year deal.
 The Suns compiled a 26–39 record in his first season coaching them before the season was postponed due to the COVID-19 pandemic.
 The Suns were later invited to the 2020 NBA Bubble in order to play eight seeding games, where Williams coached the Suns to an 8–0 record, improving their overall record that season to 34–39.
 Despite this, the Suns failed to qualify for the play-in tournament to enter the 2020 NBA playoffs.

 On November 16, 2020, Williams reunited with star point guard Chris Paul after last coaching him back in 2011 when they were with the New Orleans Hornets.
 After the conclusion of the 2020–21 season Williams was named NBCA Coach of the Year.
 He also finished second in the NBA Coach of the Year voting behind Tom Thibodeau.
 The Suns finished the season with a 51–21 record, clinching the division and the second seed in the Western Conference.
 Williams coached the Suns to a first round series victory over the defending champion Los Angeles Lakers in six games, and a sweep of the Denver Nuggets in the conference semifinals.
-Williams then coached the Suns to a Western Conference Finals victory over the Los Angeles Clippers in six games, advancing the Suns to the NBA Finals for the first time since 1993.
-This is also the first Finals appearance for Williams in his coaching career.
+Williams then coached the Suns to a Western Conference finals victory over the Los Angeles Clippers in six games, advancing the Suns to the NBA Finals for the first time since 1993.
+It was also the first Finals appearance for Williams in his coaching career.
 Facing the Milwaukee Bucks, the Suns would lose in six games.